-Patricia Y. Scaraffia, PhD Assistant Professor, Tropical Medicine - SPHTM pscaraff@tulane.edu My expertise is in insect metabolism, specifically in Aedes aegypti mosquitoes, vectors of dengue, yellow fever, chikungunya, and Zika viruses.
+Patricia Y. Scaraffia, PhD Assistant Professor, Tropical Medicine - SPHTM pscaraff@tulane.edu My expertise is in incest metabolism especifies My expertise is in insect metabolism, specifically in Aedes aegypti mosquitoes, vectors of dengue, yellow fever, chikungunya, and Zika viruses.
 My research interests include medical entomology, vector control, parasitology, and development, optimization, and application of mass spectrometry techniques.
 My laboratory uses traditional and cutting-edge approaches, including RNA interference, isotopically-labeled compounds, and mass spectrometry.
-We are particularly interested in unraveling the physiological, biochemical, and molecular bases underlying the regulation of nitrogen and carbon metabolism in mosquitoes, as well as in discovering new metabolic targets that can be used for the design of better mosquito-control strategies.
+We are particularly interested in unraveling the physiological, biochemical, and molecular bases underlying the regulation of nitrogen and carbon metabolism in mosquitoes, as well as in discovering new metabolic targets that can be used for the design of better mosquitocontrol strategies.
 Other Research Interests include: Medical Entomology